mmansion/nannou_touchosc/README.md

 # nannou_touchosc

-Nannou TouchOSC is a library for receiving OSC messages from TouchOSC controllers in Nannou.
+`nannou_touchosc`is a library for receiving OSC messages from TouchOSC controllers in Nannou.

 ## Overview